harplife/zettelkasten/opengl_code_guide.md

 	- If a shader object is deleted while it is attached to a program object, it will be flagged for deletion; the deletion will not occur until `glDetachShader` is called to detach it from all program objects to which it is attached.
 - function void glLinkProgram(program) : links the program object specified by `program`.
 	- param GLuint program : specifies the handle of the program object to be linked.
 	- During the linking stage, any shader object that is attached to `program` will be used to create an executable that will run on the programmable processor (of their own type).
+The generated executable(s) will also be installed as part of the current rendering state (if the link operation was successful),
 	- As a result of a successful link operation, all active user-defined uniform variables belonging to `program` will be initialized to `0`.
 Each of the program object's active uniform variables will be assigned to a location that can be queried by calling `glGetUniformLocation`.
 Also, any active user-defined attribute variables that have not been bound to a generic vertex attribute index will be bound to one at this time.
 	- The status of the link operation will be stored as a part of the program object's state.
 This value will be set to `GL_TRUE` if the program object was linked without errors and is ready for use, and `GL_FALSE` otherwise.
 It can be queried by calling `glGetProgram` with arguments `program` and `GL_LINK_STATUS`.
 	- Linking of a program object can fail for a number of reasons; refer to https://docs.gl/gl3/glLinkProgram